-Sickle & Hoe is a small seed farm located in Burdett, NY, in the heart of New York’s Finger Lakes.
-We grow a variety of vegetable, herb, grain and flower seeds with care for the health of the land, the plants, and the seeds that come from them.
+Sickle & Hoe is a small seed farm located in Burdett, New York, in the heart of New York’s Finger Lakes.
+We grow a variety of vegetable, herb, flower, and grain seeds with care for the health of the land, the plants, and the seeds that come from them.

 Resilient seeds for resilient communities

-We select varieties and seeds from plants that have shown strength in natural and unpredictable conditions; bred for vigor in an unpredictable climate.
-Always open pollinated and/or heirloom; never hybrid or GMO.
+We select varieties and seeds from plants that have shown strength in natural and unpredictable conditions.
+Grown using low input and dry farming practices, our seeds are bred for vigor in an unpredictable climate.
+Always open pollinated and/or heirloom, never hybrid or GMO.

-It is our hope sharing seeds can be a point of connection, not only to connect with the land you’re on, but also with folks around you; to share seeds, plants, food, flowers and knowledge, creating communities with resilience and food sovereignty, autonomy and connectedness.
+We hope that sharing seeds can be a point of connection, not only to connect with your garden and land, but also with folks around you; to share seeds, plants, food, flowers and knowledge, creating communities with resilience and food sovereignty, autonomy and connectedness.

 In our Seed List you’ll find